Aechee/Leaflet.TileLayer-fnc/README.md

 Plugin for [Leaflet](https://leafletjs.com) adding a dynamic, versatile URL-generating capability to [`L.TileLayer`](https://leafletjs.com/reference#tilelayer) allowing a callback function instead of a URL template string.

-Compatible with Leaflet version 1.0 (tested with 1.7.1), **not** compatible with version 0.x.
+Compatible with Leaflet version 1.0 (tested with 1.8.0), **not** compatible with version 0.x.

-See [demo](https://kluizeberg.github.io/Leaflet.TileLayer-fnc/demo.html) (WMS layer tiles are randomly switched).
+See [demo](https://kluizeberg.github.io/Leaflet.TileLayer-fnc/demo.html) (the overlay consists of randomly selected WMS tiles).

 ## Installation and usage